Kinky Boots (musical): Act 2

 Some of the factory workers are not enthusiastic about the radical change in their product line.
 Some of them, especially the intimidating Don, make Lola feel very unwelcome.
-Lola taunts him back, enlisting the female factory workers' help to prove that Lola is closer to a woman's ideal man than Don ("What a Woman Wants").
-Lola presents Don with a unique wager to see who is the better "man": Lola will do anything that Don specifies if Don will do the same thing for her.
+Lola taunts him back, enlisting the female factory workers to prove that Lola is closer to a woman's ideal than is Don ("What a Woman Wants").
+Lola presents Don with a unique wager to see who is the better "man": Lola will do anything that Don specifies if Don will do the same thing for him.
 Don's challenge is for Lola to fight him in a boxing match at the pub.
 Charlie, remembering Lola's background, is horrified.
-Lola easily scores against Don in the ring but ultimately lets Don win the match ("In This Corner").
-Afterward, Don asks why she let him win, and Lola replies that she could not be so cruel as to humiliate Don in front of his mates.
-She gives him her part of the challenge: "accept someone for who they are."
+Lola easily scores against Don in the ring, but ultimately lets Don win ("In This Corner").
+Afterward, Don asks why Lola let him win, and Lola replies that he could not be so cruel as to humiliate Don in front of his mates.
+Lola then gives Don his part of the challenge: "accept someone for who they are."

-Charlie is pouring his own money into the factory to ensure it will be ready in time for Milan, and he is getting frantic that the product is not right, angrily forcing his staff to redo what he considers to be shoddy work.
+Charlie is pouring his own money into the factory to ensure that it will be ready in time for Milan, and he is getting frantic that the product is not right, angrily making his staff redo what he considers shoddy work.
 Nicola arrives, fed up with Charlie's obsession over the factory, and breaks up with him.
 Lola has been making some decisions about production and preparations without consulting Charlie.
-When he discovers that she has decided to have her angels wear the boots on the runway rather than hiring professional models, an overwhelmed Charlie lashes out at her, humiliating her in front of the other workers.
-Lola storms out, and the factory workers go home.
+When Charlie discovers that Lola has decided to have his angels wear the boots on the runway rather than hiring professional models, an overwhelmed Charlie lashes out at him, humiliating him in front of the other workers.
+Lola storms out, and the workers go home.
 Alone, Charlie struggles with the weight of his father's legacy and what it means to be his own man ("Soul of a Man").